nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 ## v0.1.1: add only git repo paths

-In milestone 1, we add any folder to `repo_path` as long as it exists.
+In milestone 1, we an add any folder to `repo_path` as long as it exists.
 In reality, we should only add git repo folders.

-For identification, we can check the existence of `.git` in the repo root folder: regular repos have a `.git` folder and repos generated with `git worktree` or `git submodule` have a `.git` file.
+To identify a repo folder, we can check the existence of `.git` in the repo root folder: regular repos have a `.git` folder and repos generated with `git worktree` or `git submodule` have a `.git` file.